Here's one thing that you may well know, but fail to consider: Drinking makes you ugly.

 Except it doesn't negate, or cancel out.
 Because alcohol doesn't just make you fat.

-Alcohol also causes inflammation, dehydrates, interferes with the metabolism of nutrients (absorption), replaces healthy calories, changes your pH balance (causing body odor), leads to loss of sleep (which leads to other unattractive unhealthy things), accelerates the aging process, worsens skin issues like acne, causes bloating, dehydrates your hair (buh-bye shine), causes memory loss, depressive states, dependency, broken capillaries, and leads to other unhealthy and/or risky behavior, like poor food choices, unprotected sex (and STDs), smoking, drunk dialing ex-boyfriends, and on and on.
+Alcohol also causes inflammation, dehydrates, interferes with the metabolism of nutrients (absorption), replaces healthy calories, changes your pH balance (causing body odor), leads to loss of sleep (which leads to other unattractive unhealthy things), accelerates the aging process, worsens skin issues like acne, causes bloating, dehydrates your hair (buh-bye shine), causes memory loss, shrinks gray matter (over time more than schizophrenia), depressive states, dependency, broken capillaries, and leads to other unhealthy and/or risky behavior, like poor food choices, unprotected sex (STDs!), smoking, drunk dialing ex-boyfriends, and on and on.

 The truth is, no amount of clay or juice or kale or yoga will ever offset the negative, health- and beauty-damaging effects of alcohol consumption.
-Only cutting it out or cutting it way down does.
+Only cutting it out does.